5 incredibly useful communications tips for small businesses

 “Communication: the imparting or exchanging of information by speaking, writing, or using some other medium.”

 I thought I’d start this blog post with a definition.
 As the definition says, we communicate in a variety of ways.
-The reason I thought it important to start with a definition is because communication is so important when it comes to running a business.
+The reason I thought it important to start with a definition is that communication is so important when it comes to running a business.
 Especially when it comes to marketing.
 Get it wrong and your marketing has, at best, mediocre results.
 Get it right and your products or services almost sell themselves!
 To make sure you get the latter result, I’m going to share five communications tips with you.

 Put yourself in your readers’ shoes